demvsystems/cloudwatch-to-slack-lambda/README.md

 docker run -v /tmp/artifacts:/export cloudwatch-to-slack-lambda
 ```

-This will produce a `sns-to-slack-lambda.zip` at `/tmp/artifacts` on your
+This will produce a `cloudwatch-to-slack-lambda.zip` at `/tmp/artifacts` on your
 system, which can be uploaded to aws lambda.

 ## Configuration